Rockingham Forest landscapes

 Bedford Purlieus is one of the largest remaining areas of high-canopy deciduous woodland and is a Site of Special Scientific Interest and also one of Rockingham Forest's three National Nature Reserves.

-However, as the map shows, it hardly blends into a forested landscape: Its boundaries are ruler-drawn and it is almost surrounded by arable farmland.
+However, as the aerial view shows, it hardly blends into a forested landscape: Its boundaries are ruler-drawn and it is almost surrounded by arable farmland.

 In just a few steps, you move from species-rich woodland into barren prairie.